influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 ## Data settings `[data]`

-This section controls where the actual shard data for InfluxDB lives and how it is flushed from the WAL. `dir` may need to be changed to a suitable place for you system, but the WAL settings are an advanced configuration.
+The `[data]` settings control where the actual shard data for InfluxDB lives and how it is flushed from the WAL. `dir` may need to be changed to a suitable place for your system, but the WAL settings are an advanced configuration.
 The defaults should work for most systems.

 ### `dir = "/var/lib/influxdb/data"`

 The directory where InfluxDB stores the data.
 This directory may be changed.

->**Note:** The default directory for OS X installations is `/Users/<username>/.influxdb/data`
+>**Note:** The default directory for OS X installations is `/Users/<username>/.influxdb/data`.

 Environment variable: `INFLUXDB_DATA_DIR`